ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 However, since $a$ and $b$ can be related to the critical temperature and pressure of the vdW fluid, to relate the equation of state to a particular species, it is conventional to use the critical temperature and pressure of the species to obtain working values of the parameters.

 Unfortunately, although its simple functional form makes calculations quite straightforward, the vdW equation is inadequate for quantitative modelling, particularly for volumetric properties, and is most useful only for providing a qualitative description of the thermodynamic properties of the fluid.
-As a result, many other engineering cubic equations have been developed, retaining (as far as possible) the simple mathematical form of van der Waals' equation.
+As a result, many other engineering cubic equations have been developed, retaining (as far as possible) the simple mathematical form of Van der Waals' equation.
 The first noteworthy one of these is the Redlich–Kwong (`RK`) equation:

 ``p = \frac{Nk_\mathrm{B}T}{V-Nb}-\frac{N^2a}{\sqrt{T}V(V+Nb)}``